MDMCproject/MDMCproject.github.io/_sources/pages/installation/docker.rst.txt

 :ref:`x11-forwarding-label`.
 X11 forwarding occurs by default on Linux, so on that platform no additional steps are required.

-As MDMC is currently private, your Github details are required to access the repository.
-This is your username, and a personal access token that you can generate on Github.com. `Instructions are here <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>`, or short instructions are the following:
+As MDMC is currently private, Github credentials are required for access.
+This is via a personal access token that you can generate on Github.com. `Instructions are here <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>`, or short instructions are the following:

  * Log into Github.com.
  * Go to `https://github.com/settings/tokens <https://github.com/settings/tokens>`.